 Direct costs are those costs that have been budgeted at the individual asset level.

 Operations

 Operations relates to the day-to-day costs of delivering water and meeting compliance obligations.
-The primary activities relate to dam operations and group support (and catchment management).
+The primary activities relate to dam operations and group support.